celehs/PheMART/README.md

 - **Phenotype Embeddings**: Precomputed phenotype representation.
 The LLM phenotype embeddings have been provided and the EHR embedding will be provided upon request.
 - **Training Labels (if available)**: Variant-pathogenicity annotations.

-**Note:** We also provide scripts to preprocess user-provided patient-level data for generating EHR embeddings..
+**Note:** We also provide scripts to preprocess user-provided patient-level data for generating EHR embeddings.

 ---